API reference

 The following best practices for integrating with the GraphQL API ensure optimal performance and reliability:

-Use query variables: Avoid inlining data into the
+• Use query variables: Avoid inlining data into the GraphQL Document.
+Employ variables instead.

 Limitations

 The GraphQL API is in a beta stage.
 As a beta feature, the API is subject to change, and internal fields or alpha features may be modified without notice.
-For production environments, it is recommended to restrict API usage to fields and types marked as BETA or higher.
-For further information, refer to the API Versioning & lifecycle guide.
+For production environments, it's recommended to restrict API usage to fields and types marked as Beta or higher.
+For further information, refer to the API versioning and lifecycle guide.

 Query complexity and rate limiting